I have always felt most at home in communities of nonbelievers. In my very first-ever blog post in 2016, I said this for the first time.

 I grew up steeped in conservative Christianity only to make a 180° turn to cold, hard atheism in college.
 I took no detours in progressive Christianity, but I can’t help but wonder what it would be like to be both a Christian and an open-minded, accepting person.
 Luckily, I’ve lately been enjoying Brenda Marie Davies’ YouTube channel, which is a glimpse into the lifestyle, opinions, and beliefs of a progressive Christian.
 If you can achieve a messy but confident faith in God and a loving call for equality and recognition for all, then why not embrace both?

-No matter what else is happening in the world, chances are you will still be able to find me with a book.
-For the past two weeks, that book has been Misquoting Jesus: The Story behind Who Changed the Bible and Why by New Testament scholar Bart Ehrman.
-I had been meaning to read this book next for several months, but I kept putting it off.
-Now that I’ve finally read it, I wish I had earlier.
+I had been meaning to read Misquoting Jesus: The Story Behind Who Changed the Bible and Why by New Testament scholar Bart Ehrman for several months, but I kept putting it off.
+Now that I’ve finally read it, I wish I had done so earlier.
 It was incredible!